benzookapi/shopify-barebone-app-sample/README.md

 - For server side update (`app.js` or `views` in Koa), run the start command (`npm run start`) again works.
 Some cloud services like Render enables it with `git commit & git push`.
 - For fronend update (`frontend` in React), run the build command (`npm run build`) again.
 If you change the value of `SHOPIFY_API_KEY`, you need to build again.
 Some cloud services like Render enables it with `git commit & git push`.
 - For extension update (`extensions`), run `shopify app deploy` again.
 This needs to be done in your local (development) PC, not in the cloud hosting service.
 If you change the value of `SHOPIFY_API_KEY`, you need to deploy again with the toml file updated as described below.
+- For adding a new extension under `extensions`, run `shopify app generate extension` to choose your prefered one with a template.

 # Sample list
 All sample are available at [Wiki](../../wiki).